Heroin Addiction: Signs

 Statistics on Heroin Use, Misuse, and Addiction

-In 2020, 19% of all opioid deaths were caused by heroin.[4]
+In 2022, 7% of overdose deaths were caused by heroin.[4]
 Those who abuse prescription opioids often move to heroin because it is stronger.
 However, it is also much more dangerous because it is unregulated and often mixed with harmful filler ingredients.

 Effects of Heroin Abuse

 Heroin targets the brain’s pleasure centers and stimulates the release of feel-good hormones like dopamine and serotonin.
-This makes it difficult for the brain to produce its own pleasure hormones, causing an unnatural reliance on the drug.
+This makes it difficult for the brain to produce its natural pleasure chemicals, causing an unnatural reliance on the drug.

 Heroin’s painkilling and euphoric effects are highly addictive and cause strong cravings.
 But this euphoria is followed by an unpleasant crash that spurs users to take higher doses or use heroin more frequently.